Search: 93 results

 However the officer let himself be persuaded by the captain and the owner rather than by anything Paul could say,

-And when the ship was caught, and could not bear up into the wind, we let her drive.
+The ship was snatched along by it and since she could not face the wind, we gave up and let her drive.

 and our spirits droop with fasting: when Paul presented himself, and said, "well, my friends, it had been, if I could have prevail'd upon you, to have sav'd your selves all this perplexity and loss by staying at Crete.